 The doorbell rang, and Oz, the nearest, opened it.

 Upon seeing someone dressed as an Initiative scientist, Willow, who had noticed a spell on the page opposite to that which she had used to ionise the atmosphere, which knocked people out.
 It was a surprisingly short spell, despite being in a language that played merry hell with her tongue, and Willow had been memorizing it in case there was ever a time when she was once again held at gunpoint by a crazed Riley.

 So Willow cast the spell, and the woman crumbled to the floor, and had little flickers of electricity dancing over her unconscious body.
 Which Willow was pretty sure wasn't meant to happen.

-Giles, who as a result of his misspent youth, knew the knockout spell that Willow had just used (although it was darker magic than any he liked using nowadays) also knew what happened when the spell was combined with electricity, such as one might find in an ionized room.
-He and Ethan and even made use of it, by going on a spree of breaking and entering houses, and if caught they'd use a combination lightning and knockout spell.
+Giles, who as a result of his misspent youth, knew the knockout spell that Willow had just used (although it was darker magic than he liked to use nowadays) and also knew what happened when the spell was combined with electricity, such as one might find in an ionized room.
+He and Ethan and their gang had even made use of it, by going on a spree of breaking and entering houses, and if caught they'd use a combination electricity and knockout spell.

 Yes, I know that Sam using Hailey in this fashion is despicable, and I had originally planned it to be different but this is just how it ended up.
 On the plus side, at least Hailey won't remember it.

 As for the hard-drive being left around, I just took a note out of Joss the-military-is-useless-for-everything-but-making-monsters-out-of-men Whedon's book.
 Clumsy, I know.